Managing Cash Flow and Expenses

 You may be able to open a business credit line with a bank, credit union or other financial institution.
 Your credit line will have a credit limit, which is the most money you can borrow at one time.
 However, you don’t have to borrow money immediately when you open a credit line.

 Some accounts have an annual fee, but aside from that, you’ll generally only have to pay fees or interest if you borrow money.
-For a low (or no) cost, you can keep your credit line open and available in case you need additional cash.
+For a low (or no) cost option, you can keep your credit line open and available in case you need additional cash.

 Ask to pay suppliers over time